 - SOC 260 Society and the Individual (3 credits)

-One course required from each of these 2 categories:
+One course is required from both categories.

 Fine Arts, Design, and Humanities: Select one course: